hfp/libxs/documentation/libxs_str.md

 Strings are split into words using the same delimiters as `libxs_strimatch`.
-Each word in `a` is matched to a word in `b` via minimum-cost bipartite matching, where the cost of a pair is the character-level Levenshtein distance (case-insensitive).
+Each word in `a` is matched to a word in `b` via minimum-cost bipartite matching, where the cost of a pair is the character-level edit distance of `libxs_stridist` (case-insensitive, an adjacent transposition counting as one edit).
 Unmatched words (when the strings have different word counts) contribute their full length.